History of Nashville, Tennessee in Timeline

 In 1997, the Houston Oilers relocated to Tennessee and played at the Liberty Bowl Memorial Stadium in Memphis for one season.

-In 1997, the Opryland USA theme park closed and was demolished to make room for the Opry Mills mega-shopping mall.
+In 1997, the Opryland USA theme park was closed by its owners and subsequently demolished to make way for the Opry Mills shopping mall.

-On April 16, 1998, Nashville experienced a severe thunderstorm that brought tornadoes, large hail, flash floods, and damaging wind.
+On April 16, 1998, Nashville experienced a major severe weather event with thunderstorms, potentially bringing tornadoes, large hail, flash floods and damaging winds.

-From 1998, Marsha Blackburn represented a portion of Nashville in the state senate.
+In 1998, Marsha Blackburn began representing a portion of Nashville in the state senate.

-In 1998, the NFL team debuted in Nashville at Vanderbilt Stadium.
+In 1998, the NFL team, the Houston Oilers, debuted in Nashville at Vanderbilt Stadium.

-In 1998, the Nashville Predators joined the National Hockey League as an expansion team for the 1998–99 season.
+In 1998, the Nashville Predators became an expansion team in the National Hockey League for the 1998-99 season.

 In 1998, the Nashville Sounds joined the Triple-A Pacific Coast League.

-In 1998, the Tennessee Oilers moved to Nashville and played in Vanderbilt Stadium for one season.
+In 1998, the Tennessee Oilers moved to Nashville and played at Vanderbilt Stadium for one season before changing their name.

-1998: The Tennessean competed with the Nashville Banner
+1998: The Tennessean Competes with the Nashville Banner

 Until 1998, The Tennessean competed with the Nashville Banner, another daily paper that was housed in the same building under a joint-operating agreement.

-In 1999, the Tennessee Oilers changed its name to the Tennessee Titans.
-In 1999 they competed in Super Bowl XXXIV
+In 1999, the Tennessee Oilers changed their name to the Tennessee Titans.
+That same year, they competed in Super Bowl XXXIV.

 2000: Titans Division Championship